 Calrose Rice

 The variety of rice known as Calrose was first developed as an experimental crop of medium-grain japonica rice in California.
-This strain was created at the Rice Experiment Station located near Biggs, and was made available to growers in California in 1948.
+This strain was created at the Rice Experiment Station near Biggs and made available to growers in California in 1948.

 Hawaiian locals prefer to call this type of rice "sticky rice."
-Its sticky texture allows for easier shaping of foods such as musubi and various types of sushi.
+Its sticky texture allows for easier shaping of foods such as musubi and various kinds of sushi.

 The Calrose Rice Sack

-When I was younger, my mother would repurpose rice sacks by cutting them into squares or rectangles, overlapping the edges, and sewing them together to create kitchen towels.
-These sacks were made of 100% cotton and became soft after a few washes.
+Growing up, my mother had a clever way of repurposing rice sacks.
+She would cut them into squares or rectangles, overlap the edges, and sew them together to create kitchen towels.
+These sacks were made of 100% cotton and would become softer with each wash.